Tasmania Travel Tips

 By Air

-You can fly direct to Tasmania from Melbourne, Adelaide, Sydney, Brisbane, Gold Coast, Sunshine Coast and Perth (direct Canberra flights also available with Link Airways) with Virgin Australia, Qantas, Jetstar, Bonza and Rex Airlines as part of your holiday package.
+You can fly direct to Tasmania from Melbourne, Adelaide, Sydney, Brisbane, Gold Coast, Sunshine Coast and Perth (direct Canberra flights also available with Link Airways) with Virgin Australia, Qantas, Jetstar and Rex Airlines as part of your holiday package.
 Interconnecting flights are also available from all other capital cities and major metropolitan areas.
 To get the best deal on airfares we recommend booking your flights directly with the airline.
 For flights to King and Flinders Island please contact our team for flight prices with Sharp Airlines.

 International Direct flights to Hobart from Auckland, New Zealand are available with Air New Zealand.
 (Direct flights have been paused between 5th April to October 2024 due to aircraft maintenance).